natep/Restless/README.md

 # Limitations

 - Although this library is inspired by Retrofit, it does not yet have complete feature parity.
-In particular, neither multi-part nor form-encoded bodies are natively supported yet.
+In particular, multi-part encoded bodies are not natively supported yet.

 - The current parsing logic does not handle multi-line annotations.
 So you cannot have a single annotation that spans multiple lines.